Grappe501/arkansas-political-history/site/src/content/pages/misc/editorial-style-guide-md.md

 ## Claims vs Interpretations
 - Put factual claims in declarative sentences.
 - Label interpretation with a lead-in:
-- “Interpretation: …”
+- "Interpretation: ..."
-- “Power analysis: …”
+- "Power analysis: ..."
-- “One reading of the record suggests…”
+- "One reading of the record suggests..."

 ---

 ## Discussing harm
 - Be direct, not sensational.
-- Prefer: “disenfranchised,” “excluded,” “coerced,” “suppressed”
+- Prefer: "disenfranchised," "excluded," "coerced," "suppressed"
 - Avoid graphic language unless necessary and sourced.

 ---